HexOS provides notifications to users in two primary ways:

 HexOS will send notifications for

-Hexos will send health related notifications for
+HexOS will send health related notifications for

 Your drives collect health data that HexOS monitors for potential problems.
 When you see SMART errors, it means the system has detected something that warrants investigation.
 This could indicate a drive issue that needs attention, but doesn't necessarily mean immediate replacement is required.